tamkeen-tms/electron-window-manager/README.md

 ```

 ### `html( code, options )`
-It simply sets the HTML code of the window, instead of loading a url
+It simply sets the HTML code of the window, instead of loading a url.
 ```
     win.html('<h3> Electron is AWESOME </h3>');
 ```